Watson's hat trick leads Predators over Ducks 5-2

 Watson gave the Predators a 1-0 lead when he poked a rebound from the left side of the net over Gibson's outstretched stick into the net at 11:04 of the first period.

-Anaheim tied it at 1 on a power-play goal by Henrique, whose wrist shot from the low slot beat a screened Rinne stickside at 2:38 of the second period when Matt Irwin was off for tripping.
+Anaheim tied it at 1 on a power-play goal by Henrique, whose wrist shot from the low slot beat a screened Rinne on the stickside at 2:38 of the second period, while Matt Irwin was in the penalty box for tripping.

-Nashville regained a 2-1 advantage on a Bonino breakaway.
-He fired a wobbly wrist shot from the left faceoff circle into the top right corner of the net over Gibson's glove at 5:38 of the second period.
+Nashville regained a 2-1 advantage on a Bonino breakaway, when he fired a wobbly wrist shot from the left faceoff circle into the top right corner of the net over Gibson's glove at 5:38 of the second.

 Watson deflected Roman Josi's one-timer into the net from the left side of the crease on the power play, increasing the Predators lead to 3-1 with 1:24 left in the second period.
 Ducks coach Randy Carlyle challenged the goal for goaltender interference, but it stood after video review.

-Anaheim retaliated 79 seconds later when Kase beat Rinne stickside from the low slot, cutting the deficit to 3-2.
+Anaheim retaliated 79 seconds later when Kase beat Rinne stickside from the low slot, narrowing the deficit to 3-2.

 Nashville's second power-play goal, this one from a sprawling Smith in the low slot, boosted the Predators' lead to 4-2 at 2:52 of the third period.